 AbstractYour heart starts beating before you are born and keeps right on going through your whole life.
 Over an average lifetime, the human heart beats more than 2.5 billion times.
 Keeping your heart healthy means eating right, not smoking, and getting regular exercise.
 Which of your favorite physical activities give your heart the best workout and help keep it fit?
-In this science project, you will use Google's Science Journal app with your smartphone or tablet to visualize your heart rate and find out which activity makes your heart beat faster!
+In this science project, you will use a smartphone equipped with a sensor app to visualize your heart rate and find out which activity makes your heart beat faster!

 To record your heart rate during different types of physical activities.

 An average-sized adult has about 5.5 liters of blood in their body, which the heart circulates about three times every minute.
 Your heart is constantly beating—even before birth!—to keep the blood circulating.
 The heart of an average 65-year-old person has contracted more than 2.5 billion times.
 That is a lot of heartbeats!
 You can see a picture of a real human heart in Figure 1, below.